Skip to main content

 Adding your own

-Drop a new adapter file into server/keys/ that returns the keys for a player, then set Config.VehicleKeys.script to its name.
+Drop a new adapter file into server/keys/ that returns the keys for a player, add its name to AdminPerms.VEHICLEKEY_SCRIPTS in shared/admin_perms.lua (so it shows up in the dropdown), then select it in the dashboard.
 Only the three adapters above are officially supported.

 Fuel